 A private attorney can communicate with the prosecutor’s office to understand what charges are alleged against the detainee and perhaps influence what charges are actually brought in the complaint against the defendant.
 Communication with the prosecutor’s office also helps speed up the process because a private attorney can ask that the charges against their client be drafted out-of-order so that the process is sped up.
 When the charges are drafted, a private attorney can communicate with the court clerk’s office in order to ask that the case be assigned a docket number out-of-order so that the process is sped up.
 Finally, a private attorney can speak with the defendant prior to the arraignment and help understand their version of the complaint so that the most effective bail argument can be presented to the court.

-At the Kushner Law Group, we have years of experience handling arraignments in all the courts in and around New York City.
+Hiring a private attorney to handle the arraignment process has several advantages for the defendant and their family.
+First and foremost, the time from arrest to arraignment can be significantly decreased by the assistance of private counsel.
+Call us at 718-838-9341 to put our years of experience on your side.
+The Kushner Law Group, handles arraignments in all the courts in and around New York City.
 If a loved one has been detained by law enforcement, don’t delay, contact us immediately to help you and them handle this process in the most successful way possible.
 We are available 24 hours a day to assist you.
-Call us at (718) 504-1440 for a free consultation.
+You may also send us an email.